ordina-jworks/ordina-jworks.github.io/_posts/2016-05-11-JS-Conf-Budapest-day-1.md

 Safia is a lover of data science and open source software.

 You can find her on Twitter using the handle [@captainsafia](https://twitter.com/captainsafia) or on her webpage [safia.rocks](http://safia.rocks/).

+> This talk will take beginners through an exploration of Javascript's garbage collector and memory allocation implementations and their implications on how performant code should be written.
+> Attendees will leave this talk having gained insights into the under-the-hood operations of Javascript and how they can leverage them to produce performant code.

 #### Slides and interactive tutorial
 The slides of this talk can be found on [safia.rocks](http://safia.rocks).